Hilbeh (dessert): Ingredients and preparation

 The fenugreek seeds need to be soaked in water for a while before being used to remove any bitter taste.

 The cake is a simple semolina cake similar to basbousa, fenugreek seeds are mixed into a batter made of semolina flour and olive oil, which is then baked, and then sugar and rose water syrup is added to it as a topping along with sesame or nigella seeds.
 The cake is cut into diamond or rhombus shaped pieces by first cutting in straight horizontal lines then diagonal lines, forming a slanted grid shape.

 Consumption

 Hilbeh is particularly popular in Palestine, but it is described as a "love it or hate it" dish.
-One of the factors limiting its popularity is the smell associated with fenugreek, caused by the chemical compund sotolon.
+One of the factors limiting its popularity is the smell associated with fenugreek, caused by the chemical compound sotolon.

 The dish is also popular among Bedouin people.

 Traditional medicine

 Fenugreek is believed to have various medicinal properties, such as improving blood flow, and aiding in breast feeding.